What are testicular tumors?

 Careful attention is given to both potential short and long-term side effects of therapy so that children have the best chance for normal fertility and a long and healthy life.

-About treatment for testicular tumors at Children’s Hospitals and Clinics of Minnesota
+About treatment for testicular tumors at Children’s Minnesota

 Children’s participates in clinical trials for the management of testicular germ cell tumors.
 We also house the International Ovarian and Testicular Stromal Tumor Registry that collects information about these rare tumors from all over the world.
 The registry collects clinical and biologic information to lead to improved treatment and screening for children with these rare tumors.